twilight-goose/Mapping-Stations/README.md

 3. Assign stations to the river dataset
 - Each station within a certain distance of a river segment will be 'assigned' to the closest river segment
-- Stations assigned to a river segment have their attributes stored as attributes of that river segment, which are carried over when the dataset is converted to a networkX directed graph.
+- Stations assigned to a river segment have their attributes stored in containers, which are written to attributes of the river segment and are carried over when the dataset is converted to a networkX directed graph.
 4. Convert the river dataset to a network graph.
 This enables the search algorithm to be run and builds directionality.
 5. Run the matching algorithm (dfs_search)

+For a more detailed breakdown of matching and distance, see mapping-stations.pptx

 ## Output Accuracy Table